There are now 3 possible online modes for units:

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) participation, including class preparation tasks; (2) fact sheet; and (3) feature writing—article and infographic.
+Indicative assessments in this unit are as follows: (1) preparation; (2) portfolio of two articles; and (3) feature article.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - Successful completion of36 points in your chosen degreeor Enrolment in51580 Master of Science Communication

 - lectures: 4 x 15 minute online lectures per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.